Trip to Mount Rushmore National Memorial

 Walk the Presidential Trail

-The Presidential Trail is only 0.6 miles long, but it features 422 stairs.
-It’s open if weather permitting.
-You can get up close to the mountain sculptures.
+The Presidential Trail is only 0.6 miles long but has 422 stairs.
+If weather permits, it’s open, and you can get up close to the mountain sculptures.

 Mount Rushmore offers several exciting Rangers Programs, including the Evening Lighting Ceremony.
 Most of the programs are free.
 So, it’s worth joining them if you have more time.
 Check the offer on the official website.